 The allowance for loan losses is increased by a provision for losses charged to expense and reduced by loans charged off, net of recoveries.
 The allowance is maintained at a level considered adequate to provide for probable incurred loan losses based on management's evaluation of the anticipated impact on the loan portfolio of current economic conditions, past loan experience, probable future losses on loans to specific borrowers, the financial condition of the borrower, the value of underlying collateral, and other pertinent factors that management believes require current recognition in estimating probable loan losses.
 Specific reserves are established for any impaired loan for which the recorded investment in the loan exceeds the fair value of the loan, less estimated costs to sell.
-There were no charge-offs or recoveries in the years ended June 30, 2022, 2021, or 2020.
+During the year ended June 30, 2023, the Fund decreased the allowance by \$200,000 and there were no charge-offs or recoveries in the years ended June 30, 2022, or 2021.